coq/coq/doc/sphinx/using/tools/coqdoc.rst

 Principles
 ~~~~~~~~~~

-Documentation is inserted into Coq files as *special comments*.
+Documentation is inserted into Rocq files as *special comments*.
 Thus
 your files will compile as usual, whether you use coqdoc or not. coqdoc
-presupposes that the given Coq files are well-formed (at least
+presupposes that the given Rocq files are well-formed (at least
 lexically).
 Documentation starts with ``(**``, followed by a space, and
 ends with ``*)``.
 The documentation format is inspired by Todd
 A. Coram’s *Almost Free Text (AFT)* tool: it is mainly ``ASCII`` text with